yvoievid/grokking-java-interview/README.md

 - Exception handling.
 Spring’s application programming interface (API) translates technology-specific exceptions into consistent, unchecked exceptions.

 #### What is Spring Data
+Spring Data is a projects that covers multiple technologies for accessing DB data using Spring Framework.
+It includes such things as Spring JPA and Spring JDBC

 ## Git

 #### basic commands (commit, checkout, push, pull, merge, rebase)
+- git commit - creates a copy of your source code but containing only difference that you made.
+- git checkout - allows you to switch between branches that were created by `git brach`
+- git push - uploads local commited changes to the remote branch
+- git pull - uploads remote changes to the local repo
+- git rebase - reapply commits on another base tip
+- git merge - aggregates two different commits into one commit history

 ## Databases